SAP/alert-notification-node-client/docs/authentication/oauth-authentication.md

 ## Description

-OAuthAuthentication is a class in the context of Alert Notification's node client.
-It helps you with acquiring the authorization header value, when using OAuth Authentication mechanism, in order to authenticate yourself against Alert Notification.
+OAuthAuthentication is a class in the context of Alert Notification service node client.
+It helps you with acquiring the authorization header value, when using OAuth Authentication mechanism, in order to authenticate yourself against Alert Notification service.

 _**Note**_: Grant type query parameter will be added automatically by the client with value __client_credentials__.